 1.4.8.1 PLVS Definitions

-1.4.8.1.1 “Dedicated Resource Peaking Capability” means the sum of «Customer Name» (1) Specified Resources monthly peak amounts, as stated in table(s) in section 2 of Exhibit A and (2) monthly peak Committed Power Purchase Amounts as stated in table(s) in section 3 of Exhibit A.
+1.4.8.1.1 “Member’s Dedicated Resource Peaking Capability” means the sum of each «Customer Name» Member’s (1) Specified Resources monthly peak amounts, as stated in table(s) in section 2 of Exhibit A and (2) monthly peak Committed Power Purchase Amounts as stated in table(s) in section 3 of Exhibit A.

 1.4.8.1.2 “PLVS Daily Limit” means the total amount of PLVS Energy, in megawatts hours, «Customer Name» schedules during any single day of a PLVS Event.